-Using the Ninja 12-in-1 Smart Double Oven Air Fryer is easy, straightforward, and, simply, a pleasure.
+Using the Ninja 12-in-1 Smart Double Oven Air Fryer is easy, straightforward, and simply a pleasure.
 The top oven compartment does a great job with smaller or thinner types of food.
-For instance, toasting multiple pieces of bread resulted in consistent looking toast regardless of where it was on the tray.
-The reheat function did a good job with reheating food as well.
-However, it was its bake function that truly impressed since this is a fairly narrow compartment.
-It did an excellent job in this function bringing a cheesy potatoes au gratin from raw to fully cooked.
+For instance, toasting multiple pieces of bread resulted in consistent-looking toast regardless of where it was on the tray.
+The reheat function did a good job of reheating food as well.
+However, it was its bake function that truly impressed me since this is a fairly narrow compartment.
+It did an excellent job in this function, bringing cheesy potatoes au gratin from raw to fully cooked.

-The bottom compartment, which saw its share of frozen pizzas cooked on the pizza setting and fries crisped up perfectly in air fry mode, also impressed with its convection bake.
-A (vegan) chicken green bean casserole baked perfectly with the results coming out even and piping hot.
+The bottom compartment, which saw its share of frozen pizzas cooked on the pizza setting and fries crisped up perfectly in air fry mode, was also impressed with its convection bake.
+A (vegan) chicken green bean casserole baked perfectly, with the results coming out even and piping hot.

 Oh, and that air fry mode of the bottom compartment is very good at cooking peaches with a crumble topping.